 Ensure Proper Ventilation when Charging

 Chemicals inside batteries can react with each other unpredictably.
-Whether it is leaks, spills, or sudden bursts of smoke, this can lead to dangerous situations.
+Leaks, spills, or sudden bursts of smoke can lead to dangerous situations.
 Besides safeguarding yourself with eyewear, gloves, and protective clothing, you should have proper ventilation.
 Charging your battery can produce noxious fumes, which can be extremely dangerous in inadequately ventilated spaces.

 Your electric forklift is a finely-tuned machine.
 The individual components work together to power your company’s productivity, and the battery is no exception.
 You can prolong batteries by handling them gently and safely, and keeping a close eye on their condition.